Air Fryer Eggplant is so irresistible! This pairing of crispy and creamy textures is the perfect way to put eggplant to delicious use.

 How to Serve Air Fryer Eggplant

-These crispy bites of succulent air fryer eggplant are delicious as a simple side dish to chicken, fish, or even a mixed dish like lasagna.
+These crispy bites of succulent air fryer eggplant are delicious as a simple side dish to Indian recipes like chicken korma, simple fish dinners like panko crusted cod, or even a mixed dish like crockpot lazy lasagna.

-My favorite way to serve this crispy air fryer eggplant is with a little Greek yogurt seasoned with salt and drizzled with olive oil.
+My favorite way to serve it as an appetizer is with a little Greek yogurt seasoned with salt and drizzled with olive oil

 And I can’t tell you how much I also love sprinkling it with a little fresh thyme at the end for an herbal note to cut the natural richness of this silky vegetable.